 God of grace and mercy, this day we offer ourselves, our tithes, and our offerings to you.
-We do not hide behind our giving in hopes that you’ll overlook where we’ve fallen short.
-We give joyfully, knowing instead that forgiveness is ours to be claimed in Jesus Christ.
-Such a gift, to be freed from judgment, is so far beyond our giving.
-May our gratitude be shown, not just in what we give but also in how faithfully we live with what we keep.
+Our giving is only the beginning of how we might honor you in gratitude, for you desire even more that our lives, lived in you, might be all love towards you and all your children on earth.
+We give joyfully, knowing instead that grace and love are ours to be claimed in Jesus Christ.
+Such a gift, to be freed from judgment, is far beyond our giving.
+May our gratitude be shown, not just in what we give but also in how we all our resources to live our lives in love and compassion.
 In thankfulness, we pray.
 Amen.
 (Luke 18:1-8)

 October 27, 2019 – Twentieth Sunday After Pentecost (Reformation Sunday)

 God of Creation and Transformation, we come this morning, bringing our humble gifts, hoping that we might be made over.
 We stand before you, not affirming that we are better than we might be, but rather that we are broken and flawed and not what we should be.
 May we open ourselves—who we are and what we have—to you to be transformed to more closely resemble what you desire us to be.
 We pray these hopes in the name of the one who has promised that we will be redeemed and raised like him.
 In Christ, we pray.
 Amen.
 (Luke 18:9-14)